Pauan/ar/app/playlist/README.md

       Rotted Garden

-The above playlist is just like the previous one except that the files must be inside the "Chrono Trigger" folder.
+The above playlist is just like the previous one except that the files must be inside the `Chrono Trigger` folder.
 This is useful if you have a string which matches two or more files, but the files are in different folders: you can use `@folder` to specify which file to match.